Polymorphic Iterable Sequential Effect Systems: Modeling Prior Sequential Effect Systems with Effect Quantales

-\begin{definition}[Synchronization Effect Quantale $\mathcal{L}$] An effect quantale $\mathcal{L}$ for lock-based synchronization with explicit mutex acquire and release primitives is given by: \begin{itemize} \item $E=(\mathcal{M}(L)\times\mathcal{M}(L))$ for a set $L$ of possible locks. \item $(a,a')\sqcup (b,b') = (a\vee b,a'\vee b')$ when both effects acquire and release the same set of locks the same number of times: ${b-b'}={a-a'}$ and ${b'-b}={a'-a}$.
-Otherwise, the join is undefined. \item $(a,a')\rhd(b,b')$ is $(c,c')$ where \begin{itemize} \item $c=a\cup(b-a')$ ($c$ is the lock holdings presumed by $a$, plus those presumed by $b$ but not provided by $a'$) \item $c'=(((c-(a-a'))\cup(a'-a))-(b-b'))\cup(b'-b)$ ($c'$ is $c$ less the locks released by the first action, plus the locks acquired by the first action, less the locks released by the second action, plus the locks acquired by the second action) \end{itemize} Note the definitions of $c$ and $c'$ ensure that there there is no need to track negative multiplicities to track acquisition counts properly. \item $I=(\emptyset,\emptyset)$ \end{itemize} \end{definition} Intuitively, the pair represents the sets of lock claims before and after some action, which models lock acquisition and release. $\sqcup$ intuitively requires each ``alternative'' to acquire/release the same locks, while the set of locks held for the duration may vary (and the result assumes enough locks are held on entry --- enough times each --- to validate either element).
+\begin{definition}[Synchronization Effect Quantale $\mathcal{L}$] An effect quantale $\mathcal{L}$ for lock-based synchronization with explicit mutex acquire and release primitives is given by: \begin{itemize} \item $E=(\mathcal{M}(L)\times\mathcal{M}(L))$ for a set $L$ of possible locks (the lock claims before and after execution). \item $(a,a')\sqcup (b,b') = (a\vee b,a'\vee b')$ when both effects acquire and release the same set of locks the same number of times: ${b-b'}={a-a'}$ and ${b'-b}={a'-a}$.
+Otherwise, the join is undefined. \item $(a,a')\rhd(b,b')$ is $(c,c')$ where \begin{itemize} \item $c=a\cup(b-a')$ ($c$ is the lock holdings presumed by $a$, plus those presumed by $b$ but not provided by $a'$) \item $c'=(((c-(a-a'))\cup(a'-a))-(b-b'))\cup(b'-b)$ ($c'$ is $c$ less the locks released by the first action, plus the locks acquired by the first action, less the locks released by the second action, plus the locks acquired by the second action) \end{itemize} \item $I=(\emptyset,\emptyset)$ \end{itemize} \end{definition} Intuitively, the pair represents the sets of lock claims before and after some action, which models lock acquisition and release. $\sqcup$ intuitively requires each ``alternative'' to acquire/release the same locks, while the set of locks held for the duration may vary (and the result assumes enough locks are held on entry --- enough times each --- to validate either element).
 This can be intuitively justified by noticing that most effect systems for synchronization require, for example, that each branch of a conditional may access different memory locations, but reject cases where one branch changes the set of locks held while the other does not (otherwise the lock set tracked ``after'' the conditional will be inaccurate for one branch, regardless of other choices).
 The resulting partial order on effects essentially allows adding the same (multi)set of lock acquisitions to be added to the pre- and post-condition lock multisets.
 Note that there is no sensible join of effects that acquire and release different sets of locks, making the join partial.
 Sequencing two lock actions, roughly, pushes the locks required by the second action to the precondition of the compound action (unless such locks were released by the first action, i.e.\ in $a-a'$), and pushes locks held after the first action through the second --- roughly a form of bi-abduction~\cite{calcagno2011compositional}.

 With this scheme, lock acquisition for some lock $\ell$ would have (at least) effect $(\emptyset,\{\ell\})$, indicating that it requires no locks to execute safely, and terminates holding lock $\ell$.
 A release of $\ell$ would have swapped components --- $(\{\ell\},\emptyset)$ --- indicating it requires a claim on $\ell$ to execute safely, and gives up that claim.
 Sequencing the acquisition and release would have effect $(\emptyset,\{\ell\})\rhd(\{\ell\},\emptyset)=(\emptyset,\emptyset)$.
 Sequencing acquisitions for two locks $\ell_1$ and $\ell_2$ would have effect $(\emptyset,\{\ell_1\})\rhd(\emptyset,\{\ell_2\})=(\emptyset,\{\ell_1,\ell_2\})$, propagating the extra claim on $\ell_1$ that is not used by the acquisition of $\ell_2$.
 This is true even when $\ell_1=\ell_2=\ell$ --- the overall effect would represent the recursive acquisition as two outstanding claims to hold $\ell$: $(\emptyset,\{\ell,\ell\})$.